 Michigan Governor Whitmer has responded to the state of emergency by issuing many orders with the effect of law.
 Michigan Governor Whitmer maintains a COVID -19 website with regular updates.
 A complete list of Executive Orders Issued by Governor Whitmer is available here.
 The impact of the outbreak and sheltering measures can be followed on Michigan Coronavirus Map and Case Count.

-Michigan “Safe Start” Reopening: Executive Order 2020-110 addresses the procedures and requirements of the partial reopening of businesses in all 8 designated regions in Michigan.
+Michigan “Safe Start” Reopening: Executive Order 2020-110 and Executive Order 2020-115 address the procedures and requirements of the partial reopening of businesses in all 8 designated regions in Michigan.
 The Governor’s Office has also published Frequently Asked Questions on EO 2020-110.
-Re-opened workplaces remain subject to safety measures required under Executive Order 2020-97 and the Agency guidance flowing from the Order.
+Re-opened workplaces remain subject to safety measures required under Executive Order 2020-114 and the Agency guidance flowing from the Order.
 Any business or operation that violates the rules has failed “to provide a place of employment that is free from recognized hazards that are causing, or are likely to cause, death or serious physical harm to an employee, within the meaning of the Michigan Occupational Safety and Health Act, MCL 408.1011.

 * Return to Work-to-Work Resources and a complete discussion of workplace safety guidance from the Governors Office, MIOSHA, and other relevant authorities, including industry-specific reopening guidance, is available here.